-CLZ’s ‘eyes-in-the-skies’, a Cessna 172 (‘9J-CLZ’), carries out regular aerial patrols over the LZNP and Game Management Areas to detect illegal activities and for monitoring wildlife movements.
+CLZ’s ‘eyes-in-the-skies’, a Cessna 172 (‘9J-CLZ’), carries out regular aerial patrols over the Lower Zambezi National Park and Game Management Areas to detect illegal activities and for monitoring wildlife movements.
 The plane is an essential tool in spotting illegal activities, which can then be responded to by patrol teams on the ground.
-In addition the plane airlifts sick officers and regularly drops medicine, ammunition and rations in remote areas, lifting the moral and confidence of the officers on the ground.
+In addition the plane airlifts sick officers and regularly drops medicine, supplies, and rations in remote areas, lifting the moral and confidence of the officers on the ground.

-Investigation and Intelligence Unit
+Investigation and Intelligence Units